xl350r/shodan_api/README.md

 Changes:
  - Changed from Hyper to reqwest
- - removed form_response function get & post functions return now return body of response.
+ - removed form_response function with get & post functions which now return text from response.
  - renamed and changed create_http_client to build_client
- - removed request function and added get post explicitly

 New Functions:
  - Scan